🌱 Amy X. Lu

 Reverse Homology is a self-supervised method which captures evolutionary information by contrastive learning to discover molecular features of intrinsically disordered regions.

-bio-embeddings Learned embeddings from deep learning to visualize and predict protein sets
+Learned embeddings from deep learning to visualize and predict protein sets

-Christian Dallago, Konstantin Schütze, Michael Heinzinger, Tobias Olenyi, Maria Littmann, Amy X Lu, Kevin K Yang, Seonwoo Min, Sungroh Yoon, James T Morton, Burkhard Rost
+Christian Dallago, Konstantin Schütze, Michael Heinzinger, Tobias Olenyi, Maria Littmann, Amy X. Lu, Kevin K Yang, Seonwoo Min, Sungroh Yoon, James T Morton, Burkhard Rost

 Current Protocols, 2021